rlennon/GweedoreDP/README.md

 Preamble

-This is the online repository for the Connacht University.
-Due to Covid they find that they suddenly need a fast solution to switch their courses to an online offering.
-Note that they also provide services to small local business and startups.
+This is the online repository for the GweedoreDP.
+Due to Covid they find that they suddenly need a fast solution to provide online services to small local business and startups.
 Services include administrative, funding, room booking and so on.
+In addition the InishowenDP have offered to supply online meeting rooms and other online resources.
 Your team has been requested to design a solution to be provided to the customer in seven weeks time.
 You should use slack, jira, github (repository to follow) and AWS to work out your solution.

 Our product will be delivered using an Agile methodology that embraces the DevOps culture.
 Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.